BrandonJarrell/Ball-Physics/README.md

 # Ball-Physics
-Ball physics collision system.
-I'm slowly adding physics formulas to achieve a somewhat realistic collision.
-My original goal was to recreate the code found in this youtube video https://www.youtube.com/watch?v=SqpIcsN0FTI&t=117s  I did this because I wanted to be able to explain how and why the "bug" is doing what its doing.
+My goal was to prove and explain why the "bug" works like it does found in this youtube video https://www.youtube.com/watch?v=SqpIcsN0FTI&t=117s  I did this because I was very intrigued by what it was doing.
 I've successfully recreated it except for the collision system, it currently calculates physics in a repeatable order causing some object to push and never be pushed.
+It's now a simple ball physics collision system which I am slowly adding physics formulas to achieve a somewhat realistic collision.

 For those that want to visualize the collision math, I made these desmos graphs.
-One is fixed on the origin to help mentally grasp it, the second is the floating point calculations.
+One is fixed on the origin to help mentally grasp it if needed, the second is the floating point calculations.

 [Fixed Position Collision](https://www.desmos.com/calculator/eufaxdhxzk)

 [Floating Position Collision](https://www.desmos.com/calculator/qxiidphkfm)

 This is a side project and will not be updated frequently and is merely for fun.
+The gravity physics is not accurate, everything orbits for simplicity.

 - gameObject.h is supossed to be a parent class for all objects to derive from but it will only be implimented when I start to use other shapes.
 Making it more than just a ball collision system and more of a engine.